SACA: Selective Attention-Based Clustering Algorithm: Results

 \subsection{Multilevel Pattern Recognition}

-Datasets often exhibit diverse structures, where each pattern or cluster may be composed of smaller sub-clusters or sub-clusters with varying geometries.
+Datasets often exhibit diverse structures, where each pattern or cluster may be composed of smaller sub-clusters with varying geometries.
 The ability to accurately identify these sub-clusters without the necessity of precise parameter tuning is a crucial advantage for any clustering algorithm.
-The proposed method offers this flexibility, enabling the identification of diverse patterns within the dataset through the simple adjustment of \textit{C}.
+The proposed method offers this flexibility, allowing the identification of various patterns within the dataset through the simple adjustment of \textit{C}.